awsdocs/amazon-athena-user-guide/doc_source/select.md

 Retrieves rows of data from zero or more tables\.

 **Note**
 This topic provides summary information for reference\.
 Comprehensive information about using `SELECT` and the SQL language is beyond the scope of this documentation\.
 For information about using SQL that is specific to Athena, see [Considerations and limitations for SQL queries in Amazon Athena](other-notable-limitations.md) and [Running SQL queries using Amazon Athena](querying-athena-tables.md)\.
-For help getting started with querying data in Athena, see [Getting started](getting-started.md)\.
+For an example of creating a database, creating a table, and running a `SELECT` query on the table in Athena, see [Getting started](getting-started.md)\.

 ## Synopsis<a name="synopsis"></a>